 3. Don’t Forget About Your Credit

 Do you want to know one of the most critical things freelancers often neglect?
 They forget to keep track of their credit score!
-If you’re putting a lot on your credit cards without paying them off each month, that can affect your credit score.
+If you’re putting a lot on your credit cards and settling your credit card debt without paying them off each month, that can affect your credit score.
 Here are a few other factors that can affect your credit:

 - How long you’ve had credit accounts